ajikan/ScribeAI/README.md

   <img src="./apiKeyInput.png" />
 </p>

+## Settings
 - You can also change your API key in User Settings via `Code` -> `Preferences` -> `Settings` and under `Extensions` you will find `ScribeAI` settings.
 Or you can just search `ScribeAI` in search box.
 <p align="center">
   <img src="./userSettings.png" />
 </p>

 To find your OpenAI API key:
 1. Go to https://beta.openai.com/account/api-keys.
 You will need to log in (or sign up) to your OpenAI account.
 2. Click "Create new secret key", and copy it.
 3. You should then paste it into VS Code when prompted.

 - If you wish to change the AI model you use which by default is `code-davinci-002` (because it’s free currently), then you can change it in User Settings.
 - 💥 Remember to reset your extension and workspace when you change your settings.
 You can do that by clicking on `restart your extension` in the API key settings 💥